imbs-hl/fuseMLR/README.md

 We can now train our models using the subset of selected variables.

-- Train the models with the selected variables.

 ``` r
 set.seed(5462)
 training <- fusemlr(training = training,